Anmoldureha/polymarket-trading-bot-strategies/README.md

 - Aims for 20-120% returns per cycle
 - Executes hundreds of trades per day
 - **Best for**: Active traders seeking high-frequency opportunities
+- **Example**: Market "Will Fed Cut Rates?" buys are at 8¢, sells at 14¢.
+Bot buys at 8¢.
+A few minutes later, price moves to 12¢.
+Bot sells for 50% profit instantly.
+Rinse and repeat 50x a day.

 ### 3. Liquidity Provision 🌊
 **Market making with liquidity rewards**